 Jin Shan is also Japanese art

-“Jin Shan” is not only a method for repairing utensils but for the Japanese it is also an art that brings Japan’s unique aesthetics to the international stage.
+Many people think “Jin Shan” is just a method for repairing utensils but for the Japanese it is also an art that brings Japan’s unique aesthetics to the international stage.
 It is such a beautiful culture.